Skip to main content

 Institutions responsible for accreditation and external evaluation in higher education

 According to the 2025 amendment to Higher Education Act, the National Accreditation Bureau for Tertiary Education (NAB) is responsible for the quality of higher education and comprehensive evaluation of educational, scientific, research, developmental, innovative, artistic and other creative activities of higher education institutions (vysoké školy).
 The Bureau grants the authorisation to provide accredited activities, evaluates activities of higher education institutions and the quality of all accredited activities and publishes the results.
 A higher education institution can also at its own expense assure evaluation by a generally recognised evaluation agency, i.e. an agency which is recorded in the EQAR register or is a member of the association ENQA.
 The higher education institution itself decides whether to submit the results of this evaluation to the NAB (to be taken into account in the external evaluation of the higher education institution's activities).
-Some control and other related activities are performed by the Ministry of Education, Youth and Sports.
+Some control and other related activities are performed by the Ministry of Education, Youth and Sports, the Ministry of the Interior and the Ministry of Defence.

 The National Accreditation Bureau for Tertiary Education